Enabling side chaining in the Liquid Mix makes a separate set of EQ controls appear on the Liquid Mix GUI.

-- Enable "Sidechain monitoring".
+- Enable “Side chain monitoring”.
 This makes the side EQ band appear.
-Note, you cannot use an EQ emulation for the side EQ.
+You cannot use an EQ emulation for the side EQ.

 - Switch on the Side EQ to enable the side EQ.
 This switch should be used to toggle between the original signal and the EQ'd signal, to help you set up your side EQ settings more effectively.